Staff and Student Resources

 A: No. Office supplies can be purchased at the UofA Bookstore located in the Students' Union Building (SUB).

-Q: If I need secretarial services, how can I obtain them?
+Q: If I need administrative services, how can I obtain them?

 Q: Are students given the opportunity to become involved in departmental planning and decision-making?